 - Flying experience is welcomed but not mandatory

 - Psychological requirements : first, you must have a sound mental health.
 ESA expects the astronaut candidates to have a good reasoning capability and memory, manual dexterity, aptitude for spatial orientation and a huge concentration capacity.

-- Your personality must demonstrate a high degree of motivation, sociability and flexibility.
-A lack of aggressiveness and an emotional stability are essential.
+- Your personality should show a high degree of motivation, sociability and flexibility to cope with irregular working hours, frequent trips (within and outside Europe) and long periods when you will not be able to see your family and friends.
+Non-aggressive behavior, emotional stability and a strong ability to work under pressure are required to become an ESA astronaut.
 As said before, space missions are more and more long.
 You must be able to create and maintain a serene work environment with your international colleagues in a confined space.

 - You have to show your willingness to participate in scientific experiments.

 - A basic diving certificate is an asset, as your working conditions when you’ll do an EVA (spacewalk) will be quite similar as when you are diving.
 Similarly, practicing other so-called “risky” activities such as caving or parachuting is appreciated by ESA.